Noaaan/MythicMetals/PATCHNOTES.md

 - Increase the durability of Mythril Armor slightly (30 -> 31, on average 14 more durability)
 - Decrease the durability of Orichalcum Armor (41 -> 39, on average 28 less durability)
-- Increased the damage of Quadrillum tools slightly (6.5 -> 6.7)
+- Increased the damage dealt by Quadrillum tools slightly (6.5 -> 6.7)
 - Increased the mining speed of Quadrillum tools (5.0 -> 5.5)
 - Reduced the attack speed of Quadrillum tools
 - Reduced the attack speed of the Osmium Axe